 Vocational Rehabilitation Services

-If you are able to return to work, your workers’ compensation benefits also include vocational rehabilitation services, which allow you to find work that you can do in your condition.
+If you can return to work, your workers’ compensation benefits also include vocational rehabilitation services, which allow you to find work that you can do in your condition.
 Should you require additional training or education, your vocational coach can provide you with these resources.

 For a free legal consultation with a workers’ compensation lawyer serving Tampa, call 863-250-5050